 Deciding to end active treatment can be deeply emotional.
 You might or might not want to talk to friends and family members about it.
 Ultimately, the decision is between you and your medical team.
 In some cases, doctors are unable to offer further treatment.
 This could be because the lymphoma does not respond to treatment, or you might not be well enough for more treatment.

 Some people choose to write an advance decision (‘living will’).
 This allows you to write down treatments you would or wouldn’t want in future, in case you become unable to communicate your preferences at the time that you need to.
+You are also entitled to set out any wider preferences about your care by making an advance statement.
+This can include anything that’s important to you, for example, how you’d like to dress or what music you enjoy listening to.

 There are many factors to think about when deciding whether or not to continue with active treatment.